Skip to main content

 caution

-When running under Windows, PHP cannot spawn truly separate processes, and slowly eats more and more resources when more processes are spawned.
+When running under Windows, PHP can't spawn truly separate processes, and slowly eats more and more resources when more processes are spawned.
 Thus, Windows might crash under high load when using the File Emitter.

 The File Emitter is the only true non-blocking solution.
 The File Emitter works via spawning workers which grab created files of logged events from a local temporary folder.
 The workers then load the events using the same asynchronous curl properties from the above emitter.